jvegalo/hydrogen-certification/README.md

 npm install
 npm run dev
 ```
+> [!NOTE]
-Take into account that when running the project locally, you will not be able to use Shopify's Customer API unless you generate a static domain using ngrok which is a requirement to use the API correctly.
+> Take into account that when running the project locally, you will not be able to use Shopify's Customer API unless you generate a static domain using ngrok which is a Shopify requirement to > use the API locally.

 Learn more about the Customer API: <https://shopify.dev/docs/custom-storefronts/building-with-the-customer-account-api/hydrogen#step-1-set-up-a-public-domain-for-local-development>